AhmedElsherbini/Align2XL/README.md

 2- you want to exlude sequences in a multifasta file using sequneces pattern (ex:NNN,XX)

-3- you want to  print all headers in your multifasta
+3- you want to  print all  ID headers in your multifasta

-4- you want extract gene from fasta/multifasta file using upstream and downstream seq
+4- you want extract gene from fasta/multifasta file using it's upstream and downstream seq

-5- you want to translat DNA fasta file on the 1 frame
+5- you want to translat DNA fasta file on the its 1 frame

-6- you want to NCBI efetch or you want to merge fasta file
+6- you want to efetch data from NCBI or you want to merge your fasta files

 7- you want to know GC content and N bases content of your DNA seq